plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_matlab_differences.md

 print(f"Phase statistics: {phase_statistics_num} parameters, compared to 96 in paper")
 ```

+(ps-mag-means)=
 ## Magnitude means

 The mean of each magnitude band are slightly different from the redundant statistics discussed in the previous section.
 Each of those statistics are exactly redundant, e.g., the center value of an autocorrelation matrix will always be 1.
 They thus cannot include any additional information.
-However, the magnitude means are only *approximately* redundant and thus could improve the texture representation.
-The authors excluded these values because they did not seem to be necessary: the magnitude means are constrained by the other statistics (though not perfectly), and thus including them does not improve the visual quality of the synthesized textures.
+However, the magnitude means are not redundant in this manner and thus could improve the texture representation.
+The authors excluded these values because they did not seem to be necessary: the magnitude means are constrained by the other statistics (in particular, the standard deviations of the [magnitudes](ps-mag-corrs) and of the [reconstructed lowpass images](ps-coeff-corrs)), and thus including them does not improve the visual quality of the synthesized textures.
+We can thus think of them as "approximately" or "statistically" redundant.

 To demonstrate this, we will create a modified version of the `PortillaSimoncelli` <!-- skip-lint --> class which includes the magnitude means to demonstrate:

 1. Even without explicitly including them in the texture representation, they are still approximately matched between the original and synthesized texture images.
-2. Including them in the representation does not significantly change the quality of the synthesized texture.
+2. Including them in the representation does not significantly improve the perceptual quality of the synthesized texture.

 First, let's create the modified model: